nsrau/azure-docs.it-it/articles/storsimple/storsimple-manage-storage-accounts.md

 <properties
-   pageTitle="Gestire l'account di archiviazione StorSimple | Microsoft Azure" description="Viene illustrato come utilizzare la pagina Configura di StorSimple Manager per aggiungere, modificare, eliminare o ruotare le chiavi di protezione per un account di archiviazione." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple storage account | Microsoft Azure" description="Explains how you can use the StorSimple Manager Configure page to add, edit, delete, or rotate the security keys for a storage account." services="storsimple" documentationCenter="NA" authors="SharS"